At a glance

 - Flip flops or sandals

-- Warm layers for after
+- Warm layers for afterwards

 - Water bottle